 If you suspect that there is something harmful to health in your home or a facility where you spend time (for example a school, nursery or residential care home) or in your living environment (for example domestic water, swimming water), contact your municipality’s health protection authority.

-You can find the contact information of your municipality’s health protection enforcement unit on Valvira’s website.
 The Regional State Administrative Agency helps local authorities to perform health protection supervision and acts as the regional expert on health protection.

 If you are not satisfied with the work of a health protection authority, you can file a complaint.